"Since the beginning of time...",

 The first European settler was Charlie Thulin (too-lin) from Sweden who, in 1889, named the harbour "Lund" after a city in his home country.
 He built a dock on the harbour and set up a small store to supply passing boats.
 Six months later his younger brother Fred joined him.

 They were logging timbers in the area and discovered a need for accommodations.
 The Malaspina Hotel was built on the site where End of The Road Parking is currently located.
 It later burned down and was demolished.
 A new hotel was built where the Historic Lund Hotel now stands.

 The people of Lund started building a community hall in 1929 and it was erected completely by volunteers.
 It had a hardwood floating dancefloor, banquet kitchen and lower level.
-Today the old hall stands uphill from the Lund Hotel but is in a sad state of repair and no longer usable.
+In 2019 the old hall was torn down from its location uphill from the Lund Hotel.